Welcome to the new KidsHealth website! See what is new.

 You can't catch cellulitis from another person.

-What are the signs and symptoms of cellulitis in my child?
+Signs and symptoms of cellulitis in children

 • the area of the body with cellulitis will look red and swollen